There comes the point in sobriety where you have to force yourself to confront difficult emotions without any crutches.

 In the past, the go-to solution was always to have some drinks and check out, even though you knew that you were merely delaying the inevitable, that at any moment the drink could crank the thoughts back up to ten and you would be “that girl” emotionally unloading on your unsuspecting friends or social media.

-After you get over those first initial hurdles in sobriety the time comes where you’ve got to face some of the demons you’ve been avoiding.
+After you clear those first initial hurdles in sobriety, the time comes when you’ve got to face some of the demons you’ve been avoiding.
 This took a while for me.

-My depression and anxiety had become so intense during my heavy drinking days that the only thing I could even worry about for the first few weeks of sobriety was getting a handle on my mental health.
 Everything else would have to wait.
-But now that I’ve gotten myself into a more stable place, I’m slowly coming to grips with some larger issues that need tending, and believe me there are MANY.
+But now that I’ve gotten myself into a more stable place, I’m slowly coming to grips with some larger issues that need tending, and believe me, there are MANY.

 I was reading an article on Ashwood Recovery’s website and a section on emotional sobriety really stood out to me.
 It’s short, so I will share here: